 Field areas are evaluated by either a written qualifying examination or a paper and graded by relevant faculty.
 Students have two attempts to pass the qualifier exam, and the exams expire after five years.
 Examinations are usually scheduled in June, with retakes in August.

-Students must take at least three courses in at least two fields outside their qualifying-exam field.
+Students must take at least eight credits of advanced PhD courses in at least two other fields outside their chosen specialization.

 With the written permission of the director of graduate studies, you may substitute a minimum of 4 credit hours in an allied field for one of the distribution courses.